nimblehq/infrastructure-templates/CONTRIBUTING.md

 - This project will be published to NPM automatically when a new release is created in GitHub.
 Therefore, the package version in `package.json` should be updated before creating a new release.

-- The release should be created in the `master` branch.
+- The release should be created in the `main` branch.

 - The release should be created with the following format: `{version}` e.g. `1.0.0`